luong-komorebi/Awesome-Linux-Software/README.md

 - [![Open-Source Software][oss icon]](https://github.com/uncrustify/uncrustify) [Uncrustify](https://uncrustify.sourceforge.net/) - Source Code Beautifier for C/C++, C#, ObjectiveC, D, Java, Pawn and VALA.
 See UniversalIndentGUI below.
 - [![Open-Source Software][oss icon]](https://sourceforge.net/projects/universalindent/files/uigui/) [UniversalIndentGUI](https://universalindent.sourceforge.net/) - UniversalIndentGUI offers a live preview for setting the parameters of nearly any indenter.
 - [![Open-Source Software][oss icon]](https://sourceware.org/git/?p=valgrind.git) [Valgrind](https://valgrind.org/) - Valgrind is a GPL'd system for debugging and profiling Linux programs.
-- ![Nonfree][money icon] [GitBreeze](https://gitbreeze.dev/) - GitBreeze is the free for personal use effortless Git GUI for Windows, Mac, & Linux.
 - [![Open-Source Software][oss icon]](https://www.gnu.org/software/wdiff/devguide) [Wdiff](https://www.gnu.org/software/wdiff/) - The GNU wdiff program is a front end to diff for comparing files on a word per word basis.
 It collects the diff output and uses it to produce a nicer display of word differences between the original files.
 - [![Open-Source Software][oss icon]](https://github.com/sonnyp/Workbench) [Workbench](https://apps.gnome.org/app/re.sonny.Workbench/) - Workbench goal is to let you experiment with GNOME technologies, no matter if tinkering for the first time or building and testing a custom GTK widget.
 - [![Open-Source Software][oss icon]](https://github.com/zealdocs/zeal) [Zeal](https://zealdocs.org/) - Zeal is an offline documentation browser for software developers.